A class of Discontinuous Galerkin methods for nonlinear variational problems: Introduction

 Section \ref{Convergence} is devoted to the analysis of the method using the tool of $\Gamma-$conver\-gence in the present DG setting.
 We show that the discrete energies $\Gamma-$con\-verge to \eqref{em1} as the mesh parameter $h$ tends to zero.
 In the proofs we assume that the energy $W$ is convex and satisfies certain growth conditions, \eqref{eq:growth}.
-Then we show the convergence of discrete minimizers to the solution of the original problem provided that the penalty terms are appropriately chosen.
+Then we show the convergence of discrete minimisers to the solution of the original problem provided that the penalty terms are appropriately chosen.
 Towards this goal, equi-coercivity, the $\liminf$ and the $\limsup$ inequalities are derived for the discrete energy functional.
-As in other works, \cite{buffa2009compact, di2010discrete}, related to $\Gamma$ convergence analysis for DG methods, the analysis is challenging due to the fact that discrete functions are totally discontinuous while the space of continuous minimisers is a subspace of $H^1\, .$ See \cite{bartels2017bilayer, BNNtogkas:2021, grekas2022approximations} for recent $\Gamma-$convergence results using conforming or non-conforming finite elements approximating nonlinear fourth order problems.
+As in other works, \cite{buffa2009compact, di2010discrete}, related to $\Gamma$-convergence analysis for DG methods, the analysis is challenging due to the fact that discrete functions are totally discontinuous while the space of continuous minimisers is a subspace of $H^1\, .$ See \cite{bartels2017bilayer, BNNtogkas:2021, grekas2022approximations} for recent $\Gamma$-convergence results using conforming or non-conforming finite elements approximating nonlinear fourth order problems.
 Although we follow, \cite{buffa2009compact, di2010discrete}, in reconstructing discrete gradients, in key technical compactness and lower semicontinuity arguments, our analysis introduces new ideas to tackle the problem at hand.
 As a consequence, we show that the element-wise terms introduced in our formulation, indeed contribute to the consistency and stability of the method, and furthermore, the present analysis reveals the subtle form of the penalty terms which are required for convergence.

+Section 4 is devoted to error analysis in the case where the solution of the continuous minimization problem is assumed to be smooth enough.
+We show that fixed point arguments initially introduced for the dynamic problem and then applied to the stationary Euler-Lagrange equations, \cite {makr_1993, ortner2007discontinuous}, are applicable to our scheme.
+Such arguments yield local existence and uniqueness and corresponding optimal order error estimates for the discrete Euler-Lagrange equations.
+An interesting new feature of our analysis is that we are able to complete the proofs by assuming only natural G\aa rding-type inequalities for the stationary problem, thereby extending the analysis of \cite {ortner2007discontinuous} in which the analysis of the elliptic problem was based on strong coercivity assumptions, see Section 4 for details.

-We conclude with numerical experiments in Section~\ref{computations}, showing that the proposed method can lead to reliable predictions of the problem at hand and are in agreement with the theoretical results.
+We conclude with numerical experiments in Section~\ref{computations}, showing that the proposed method can lead to reliable predictions of the problem at hand and is in agreement with the theoretical results.

 \<{{\langle }} \>{{\rangle }}

 [1]{{ [\! [#1]\! ] }}

 [1]{{ \{\!\!\{#1\}\!\!\} }}